Follow

 A natural transport and logistics hub, connecting land-locked energy rich countries in the east and European markets in the west

 • Access to a market of 2.8 billion customers without customs duties: Free trade agreements with EU, China, Hong Kong, CIS countries, Turkey, UAE and EFTA and GSP with USA, Canada and Japan; additional FTAs under negotiation or consideration, including Israel, South Korea and India.
-Export amounted to US$ 7.3 billion (+11.2% y-o-y) in 2025, followed by a robust 23.4% surge in the first quarter of 2026.
+Export amounted to US$ 7.3 billion (+11.1% y-o-y) in 2025, followed by a robust 20.0% surge in the first half of 2026.
 Moreover, transportation service exports increased on average 21.7% during 2022-2025, due to the increased importance of the Middle Corridor.

 • Tourism continues to be a significant source of FX inflows and an important contributor to the current account balance.
-In 2025 the number of international visitors grew by 6.2% y-o-y to 6.9 million and tourism revenues reached US$ 4.7 billion.
-Activity was strong in early 2026 before moderating in March due to the Middle East conflict.
-Consequently, first-quarter tourism revenue saw a modest 0.5% y-o-y increase, as lower inflows from the Middle East were offset by stronger revenues from the EU.
+In 1H26, the sector recorded a modest decline, with international visitors decreasing by 2.7% y-o-y to 2.7 million and tourism revenues declining by 2.0% y-o-y to US$ 1.9 billion.
+The slowdown primarily reflected weaker inflows from the Middle East amid heightened geopolitical tensions, partly offset by stronger tourism revenues from the EU.

 Investor confidence